-Vhi Insurance recognises that the carrying out of certain roles and activities requires specific skills, knowledge and expertise, and should only be performed by suitably competent people.
+Vhi Insurance recognises certain roles and activities require specific skills, knowledge and expertise, and these should only be performed by suitably competent people.
 It is on this basis that individuals are delegated the authority to perform tasks and this delegation comes from the top down.